navikt/pdfgen/README.md

 To enable HTML document support, use the environment variable `ENABLE_HTML_ENDPOINT=true`.
 This will enable the HTML endpoints on `/api/v1/genhtml/<application>/<template>`.

+By default pdfgen will load all assets (`templates`, `resources`, `data`) to memory on startup.
+Any change on files inside these folders will not be loaded before a restart of the application.
+However if you are developing templates you can make the application to reload the assets on every request by setting `DEV_MODE=true`.

 ### Upgrading the gradle wrapper
 Find the newest version of gradle here: https://gradle.org/releases/ Then run this command: